Learning & Education

 Gallery Spotlight: Diving into Jaws: The Exhibition

-Join us in conversation with Senior Exhibitions Curator Jenny He and Assistant Curator Emily Rauber Rodriguez as they discuss Jaws: The Exhibition, the newest and first-ever exhibition of this scale dedicated to a single film at the Academy Museum.
+Join us in conversation with Senior Exhibitions Curator Jenny He and Curatorial Assistant Alexandra James Salichs as they discuss Jaws: The Exhibition, the newest and first-ever production of this scale dedicated to a single film at the Academy Museum.
 The conversation will explore the development and curation of the exhibition that revisits Jaws (1975) scene by scene, featuring original objects, behind-the-scenes revelations, and interactive moments.
 This conversation will be moderated by author and professor J.D.
-Connor
+Connor.

 Curator Bios